 Equally Ours is appointed to coordinate the SRG Group for the next two years.
 Our role is to support the group to build on previous systems of engaging stakeholders by enabling an independent structure, led by those with expertise and lived experience.

 For more information, you can download the SRG membership and governance structure here (pdf) and the Terms of reference here (pdf).
+You can also find an easy-read version of the membership and governance structure here.

 Upcoming meetings and events